 - The annual calendar for the proposal evaluation is as seen below.

 - Proposals can be submitted to the PSI User Office.

 Schedule for Calls

-Therefore, we will not open a call for proposals for SwissFEL on August 8, 2020.
-Next call for SwissFEL proposals will be launched on February 8, 2021.
+We will open a call for proposals for SwissFEL in August 2021.

 - typical pulse energies: 200-600 µJ

 - X-ray pulse duration: 50 - 100 fs fwhm

 - X-ray-laser arrival-time jitter: < 150 fs fwhm (for time tool options see instrument sections)